Law, Justice & Culture Early Assurance Program

 - All students accepted into the Early Assurance Program are invited to participate in the OHIO Honors Program.

-- Early Assurance Program students apply for admission to the M.A. in Law, Justice & Culture program while they are still in high school, and a slot in the master’s program is reserved for them as long as they meet the program requirements during their undergraduate time at OHIO.
+- Early Assurance Program students apply for admission to the M.A. in Law, Justice & Culture program while they are still in high school, and a seat in the master’s program is reserved for them as long as they meet the program requirements during their undergraduate time at OHIO.

 - Students may take two graduate courses for graduate credit in the senior year – enabling them to accelerate their master’s study.